 284.10 change “the STA has been granted by the AP an alternate delivery interval for a multicast stream,” to “the STA has been granted by the AP an alternate delivery interval for a group addressed stream,”

+[RS; rejected - baseline text]

 418.16 change “to a value which is less than that required for any of the recipients in the multicast group.” to “to a value which is less than that required for any of the recipients in the group addressed group.”

+[RS: change “multicast group” to “group”.
+It is not clear that “multicast group” is the same group that is “group addressed”.
+It is sufficient to just refer back to the group]

 Style Guide 2.10 – Numbers